prutar11/CodeCoverageDotCover/README.md

 To test the DotCover CLI tool's analysis, comment out some of the tests in CodeCoverage.Tests.MathHelperTests.cs file and re-run the below command.
 (The CoveragePercent value in output report will be lower):

-dotnet-dotCover.exe dotnet --output=<path on computer where you would like to output the report>\AppCoverageReport.xml --ReportType=XML -- test "<path to test project on your computer>\Test.csproj"
+dotnet-dotCover.exe dotnet --output=&lt;path on computer where you would like to output the report&gt;\AppCoverageReport.xml --ReportType=XML -- test "&lt;path to test project on your computer&gt;\Test.csproj"

 These steps demonstrate the most basic usage of the tool.
 See DotCover docs for more features and install guide: